From Arithmetic to Logic: The Resilience of Logic and Lookup-Based Neural Networks Under Parameter Bit-Flips: Experimental Evaluation

 \subsubsection{Catastrophic Fault Regime ($p = 0.01$ to $0.4$)}

 The structural superiority of weightless logic becomes most apparent when subjected to catastrophic bit error rates that could result from faults or bit-flip attacks.
-As illustrated in Figure \ref{fig:big_precision}, standard numerical formats (FP32, FP16, and FP8) suffer a total collapse to random-model accuracy at the very first injection step of 0.01 corruption, with BNN following shortly after.
+As illustrated in Figure~\ref{fig:big_precision}, the FP32, FP16, FP8, and BNN results in this comparison use the standard MLPerf Tiny CNN baselines, while the Logic/LUT curve uses the DWN model.
+The standard numerical CNN baselines suffer a total collapse to random-model accuracy at the first injection step of $p=0.01$, with the BNN baseline following shortly after.

 In contrast, the Logic/LUT-based architecture maintains functional utility far beyond its weighted counterparts: \begin{itemize} \item \textbf{At 0.1 corruption:} While weighted models have already reached random-guess levels (yielding approximately -65\% drop), LUT-based NNs exhibit a marginal 2\% drop in accuracy. \item \textbf{At 0.2 corruption:} Even at this severe fault rate, where BNNs have completely failed, Logic/LUT models sustain high performance with only an 8\% drop. \item \textbf{The 0.5 Threshold:} The weightless model only reaches the mathematical limit of random guessing at 50\% corruption.
 This is the theoretical point where a model is statistically indistinguishable from a randomly initialized one, yet the DWN remains the only architecture capable of approaching this limit gracefully. \end{itemize}